Bio-inspired robotics: Humanoid

 Humanoid robots are robots that look human-like or are inspired by the human form.
 There are many different types of humanoid robots for applications such as personal assistance, reception, work at industries, or companionship.
 These types of robots are used for research purposes as well and were originally developed to build better orthosis and prosthesis for human beings.
 Petman is one of the first and most advanced humanoid robots developed at Boston Dynamics.
 Some of the humanoid robots such as Honda Asimo are over actuated.
 On the other hand, there are some humanoid robots like the robot developed at Cornell University that do not have any actuators and walk passively descending a shallow slope.

 Swarming

 The collective behavior of animals has been of interest to researchers for several years.
-Ants can make structures like rafts to survive on the rivers.
+Ants can make structures like rafts to survive on rivers.
 Fish can sense their environment more effectively in large groups.
-Swarm robotics is a fairly new field and the goal is to make robots that can work together and transfer the data, make structures as a group, etc.
+Swarm robotics is a fairly new field and the goal is to make robots that can work together, transfer data, and construct structures collectively.

+Recent research has investigated bio-inspired coordination algorithms, communication strategies, and system architectures for underwater swarm robotics, drawing inspiration from collective behaviours observed in marine organisms such as fish schools and other forms of biological swarms.